GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes, the elegant implementation is a function.
-Not a method.
-Not a class.
-Not a framework.
-Just a function.
+> ### I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
+Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.
 >
-> ~ *John Carmack*
+> ~ *Linus Torvalds*

 ---
 ## 🏎 Quick Facts